 This is a guest article from Ecomdash, an inventory and order management software for online retailers.
 Ecomdash focuses on providing small to medium-sized businesses with actionable tips and strategies for building a lucrative ecommerce business.

-The ecommerce industry continues to grow in size and evolve along with changes in technology and consumer preferences.
+The eCommerce industry continues to grow in size and evolve along with changes in technology and consumer preferences.
 Customers are flocking to new purchase options including: marketplaces, mobile apps, store websites, and social media channels.
 This is why using multiple sales channels is the key to expanding your customer base.
-Multichannel selling allows businesses to reach customers on multiple platforms--to be wherever their customers are, and keep up with the evolving ecommerce landscape.
-To remain competitive and increase sales, ecommerce retailers need to expand into additional channels based on their specific business and long-term strategy.
+Multichannel selling allows businesses to reach customers on multiple platforms--to be wherever their customers are, and keep up with the evolving eCommerce landscape.
+To remain competitive and increase sales, eCommerce retailers need to expand into additional eCommerce sales channels based on their specific business and long-term strategy.